saintly1337/01chan/README.md

 So now we got these, let's test it by refreshing the browser page where you have the site opened.
 As you can see, under the title of the page are links.
 Well done.

 # 6. Being done
 Well, great job!
 You are done.
 If you had any problems, feel free to start a discussion or comit an issue.
-Hope you got easily through it and if you have any improvements here, feel free, to change this file and make them (: greetings, saintly1337!
+Hope you got easily through it and if you have any improvements here, feel free, to change this file and make them (: <br>
+greetings, saintly1337!